WE'RE HIRING FOR THE HALLOWEEN 2023 SEASON!

-We appreciate your interest in being a part of the Mohican Haunted Schoolhouse actor/staff family!
+We appreciate your interest in being a part of the Mohican Haunted Schoolhouse family!
 No matter how cool the site (and the schoolhouse IS cool) and how good the props and special effects (and ours are both distinctive and getting better EVERY year), actors and staff are the LIFEBLOOD of any haunted attraction.
 We cannot exist without our family of hard-working, dedicated, and enthusiastic actors and staff and we are ALWAYS excited to welcome a few more likeminded individuals into the fold.
-That being said, acting at a haunted attraction isn't for everyone and more importantly, working at THIS SPECIFIC haunted attraction isn't for everyone.

-WHAT WE EXPECT: We are are an established, upper-tier haunt that prices our tickets for customers accordingly; as such we owe our customers a PROFESSIONAL experience with PROFESSIONAL employees*.
-We expect these EMPLOYEES* to be: 1.
+WHAT WE EXPECT: We are are an established, upper-tier haunt that prices our tickets for customers accordingly; as such we owe our customers a quality experience with PROFESSIONALS.
+We expect these HIRED* professionals to be: 1.
 CONSISTENT.
 2. COHESIVE.
 3: COOPERATIVE.

-EMPLOYEES - Our acting/staff positions are paid employment opportunities because we owe our customers a PROFESSIONAL product when they come through our doors.
-We expect our employees to show up to shifts they sign up for on-time and ready-to-work.
-We operate on a QUALITY vs. QUANTITY principle; we work to give every actor and staff member an important role and when those people fail to follow through, it has an immediate negative effect on our end-product.
+HIRED* - Our acting/staff positions are paid opportunities because we owe our customers a quality product when they come through our doors.
+We expect our actors/staff to show up to shifts they sign up for on-time and ready-to-work.
+We operate on a QUALITY vs. QUANTITY principle; if you are selected to work at Mohican Haunted Schoolhouse, it is because we believe you'll be an amazing contributor & wouldn't expect anything less.
+We work to give every actor and staff member an important role and when those people fail to follow through, it has an immediate negative effect on our end-product.

 CONSISTENT - It doesn't matter how good you are as an actor if you aren't here.
-We are only open 14 days any given season and customers expect to see a well-staffed haunt when they come on through.
+We are only open 12-14 days any given season and customers expect to see a well-staffed haunt when they come on through.
 While we accommodate emergencies, absent these reasons, we have a 'No Show, No Call, No Return' policy.
-Simply put, if you are unable to show up for your shift, and you do not give ADVANCED notice (it does us ZERO good to hear from you 15 minutes before we open our doors), you will NOT be allowed to return for the season.
-Please ensure you have fully-mapped out any other commitments, have access to any necessary transportation, have any caretaking obligations taken care of (kids, pets, otherwise), etc. BEFORE pursuing a role with our haunt.
+Simply put, if you are unable to show up for your shift, and you do not give ADVANCED notice (it does us no good to hear from you 15 minutes before we open our doors), you will NOT be allowed to return for the season.
+Please ensure you have fully-mapped out any other commitments (ex. birthdays, concerts, sporting events, etc.), have access to any necessary transportation, and have any caretaking obligations taken care of (kids, pets, otherwise), etc. BEFORE signing up for your shifts.

 COOPERATIVE - We need individuals who are going to respect both the rules and the vision of this haunt.
 We also need people willing to do what is best for the whole.
-There may be a situation where for whatever reason, your current role/zone just isn't working out and we may want to place you somewhere else.
+There may be a situation where for whatever reason, your current role/zone just isn't working out and we may need to place you somewhere else.
 Similarly, actors/staff can sometimes no-show and we might need to temporarily move you to fill a gap elsewhere.
 We need people who are going to be agreeable and flexible in these circumstances.
-There's too much else going on to have these situations subject to debate or arguments.
 Trust us when we say we recognize & remember those willing to step up and go the extra mile.

 Q. You mention actors & staff in the description above.
 What roles exist at Mohican Haunted Schoolhouse and what do they entail?